Testing Higgs $CP$ properties at the CEPC with an additional ISR parameter: Experimental procedures

 The difference in the cross sections shapes leads to variations in the $E_{\text{RECO}}$ distributions.
 The distributions for the three benchmark samples described in the previous subsection are shown in Fig.~\ref{fig:benchmark_samples} (top-right picture).
 This observable provides complementary sensitivity and can be used to improve upper limits on the $CP$-odd admixture in the Higgs sector.

 To use this observable in the analysis, the event energy has to be accurately reconstructed.
-However, due to the final state radiation (FSR) effects, the distribution of the difference between the true and reconstructed total event energies $\Delta$ exhibits a sizable non-Gaussian tail.
+However, due to the FSR effects, the distribution of the difference between the true and reconstructed total event energies $\Delta$ exhibits a sizable non-Gaussian tail.

 where $E_{\text{true}}$ is the total event energy obtained from the MC true collection.
-To mitigate these effects and improve the energy resolution, we apply a preselection on the dimuon invariant mass, $M_{\mu^+\mu^-} > 88~\text{GeV}$.
+To mitigate these effects and improve the energy resolution, we dress the muons with FSR photons reconstructed in the detector within a cone of $\Delta R = \sqrt{(\Delta \eta^2 + \Delta \phi^2)} < 0.3$ around the muons and apply a preselection on the dimuon invariant mass, $M_{\mu^+\mu^-} > 86~\text{GeV}$.
 Fig.~\ref{fig:2d_resolution} shows the two dimensional distribution of $E_{\text{true}}$ versus $E_{\text{RECO}}$ after the preselection.
-Fig.~\ref{fig:1d_resolution} shows the one dimensional distribution of $\Delta$ before and after applying the preselection.
+Fig.~\ref{fig:1d_resolution} shows the one dimensional distribution of $\Delta$ before and after applying the preselection and dressing the muons.
 The bin content is shown in the logarithmic scale.
-After the preselection the effective Gaussian width for the variable $\Delta$ is obtained to be $0.48~\text{GeV}$.
+After the preselection procedures the effective Gaussian width for the variable $\Delta$ is obtained to be $0.48~\text{GeV}$.